Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

   % mpif90 -mcmodel=medium -fPIC @a_cnt3_3p7Ca.f03 -I/opt/fftw3/include -L/opt/fftw3/lib -lfftw3

+  The parallelization simulation code is utilized, for example.

 Two different fortrans, PGI and gfotran, are incompatible with processors of the same name but different styles.

   % Execution by mpiexec (with lots of co-processors): Only for a test case. % mpiexec -n 6 a.out &